Let’s face it, they could do this at home!

 As reading practice for higher level students, use an extract with subtitles in English.

-Record the TV news and choose an item with a lot of visual footage.
+Choose a news item with a lot of visual footage.
 Make a list of vocabulary essential to the understanding of the item.
 Play the item with the sound down and have your students discuss in groups what they think the item was about.
 Next, hand out the vocabulary list and have the groups use it to reconstruct the story.
 Finally, play the item with the sound up for students to compare their version with the original.

 Here’s an activity to fit in with a topic on cultures.
 Find a short extract which shows a typical aspect of British or American culture.
 In groups, have students discuss the differences between what they saw and their own culture.
 Students do not necessarily need to understand the dialogue for this – the visual aspect of the cultural scene is usually enough.